Pruszko/DispersionReticle/README.md

 For vanilla behavior with gun dispersion (adds dispersion reticle to client/server reticle):
 - Copy "DispersionReticle.wotmod" file into "[WoT game directory]/mods/[version]/" directory

+For both client and server crosshair only:
+- Copy "DispersionReticle_server.wotmod" file into "[WoT game directory]/mods/[version]/" directory

 For both client and server crosshair with gun dispersion:
-- Copy "DispersionReticle_server_reticle.wotmod" file into "[WoT game directory]/mods/[version]/" directory
+- Copy "DispersionReticle_all.wotmod" file into "[WoT game directory]/mods/[version]/" directory

-Note: Choose *ONLY ONE* of them
+Note: Choose **ONLY ONE** of them

 ## Compatibility
 This mod **IS NOT** compatible with mods adding **client+server marker** at once.

+Use "DispersionReticle_server.wotmod" or "DispersionReticle_all.wotmod" for
-Use "DispersionReticle_server_reticle.wotmod" for similar functionality instead.
+similar functionality instead.

 However, it should be compatible with any crosshair mods that changes how crosshair or reticle looks like.